perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 features (Appendix 1).
 A report with maps and statistics can be produced (Appendix 2).

 _Requirements_
-- A specific working environment on Python [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/Environment%20settings.txt)
+- The PPCA environment on Python [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/Environment%20settings.txt)
 - Authentication on google earth engine [Link to EE engine Authentication](https://code.earthengine.google.com/)
 - Coordinates of a bounding box (WGS 84 decimal degrees)